android-ui-testing/Cookbook/docs/content/basics/ui_tests_vs_snapshot_tests.md

      *Test sharding* allows to evenly split up the test suite into all connected devices.
 This enables to parallelize your tests.
 So if you have 300 tests and 30 devices, 10 tests run on every device in parallel, resulting in considerably lower test execution times.

-Moreover, you will face the following issues:
+Additionally, you will face the following new issues:

 1. **If still no Snapshot tests in place & planning to run Snapshot tests on emulators**, dealing with them does not make things easier
     1. ensuring every part involved (i.e. developers and CI) has the same emulator config: snapshot assertions happen pixel by pixel.